openresty/lua-nginx-module/README.markdown

 Nginx APIs for content_by_lua*
 ==============================

-Read and write NginX variables
+Read and write Nginx variables
 ------------------------------

     value = ngx.var.some_nginx_variable_name